project-error/npwd/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## We Develop with Github
+## We develop with Github

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## We use [Github flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: